jbloomlab/seqneut-pipeline/README.md

     - `./results/aggregated_titers/titers.html`: interactive plot of titers for all sera.
 You do not need to track this in the repo as it is rendered in `./docs/` when the pipeline runs successfully.
     - `./results/aggregated_titers/aggregate_titers.ipynb`: Jupyter notebook that aggregates all the titers.
 You do not need to track this in the repo.

-  - `./logs/`: logs from `snakemake` rules, you may want to look at these if there are rule failures.
-They do not need to be tracked in the repo.

-## Running pipeline to identify QC failures and fixing them
-If you run the pipeline via `snakemake` with the `--keep-going` flag as recommended above, the pipeline will run as far as possible.
-However, if there are any QC failures that will keep it from running to completion.
-You will then need to manually look at the results, identify the problem (typically problematic barcodes or samples / wells), and decide how to fix the problem by using the YAML configuration file to exclude problematic barcodes / samples.

-For the processing of counts to fraction infectivity (`process_counts`), the file `./results/plates/qc_process_counts_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
-You then need to address these QC failures by doing one of the following:

- - Removing the offending barcodes by adding them to `barcodes_to_drop` for that plate.
-(If the barcode is missing in all plates, you might remove from `viral_barcodes` or `neut_standard_sets`.)

- - Remove the offending samples by adding them to `wells_to_drop` for that plate.

- - Adjusting the `process_counts_qc_thresholds` for that plate to be more lenient.

-For the computation of serum titers against specific viruses, the file `./results/sera/qc_serum_titers_summary.txt` will summarize the QC failures and tell you which HTML notebooks to look at for details.
-You will need to address these QC failures by adjusting `serum_titers_qc_exclusions` to either not worry if a serum-virus pair fails the QC filters or dropping specific serum-virus-replicate measurements.

-It is expected that you may have to perform several iterations of running and fixing QC failures.
-The pipeline will only run to completion when all QC filters are passed.
+  - Results summarizing data dropped due to QC:
+    - `./results/plate_qc_drops.yml`: YAML file summarizing all data (barcodes, wells, etc) dropped during the plate-processing QC.
+You should track this in repo.
+    - `./results/sera_qc_drops.yml`: YAML file summarizing all serum-virus titers dropped during the serum titers QC.
+You should track this in repo.
+    - `./results/aggregate_qc_drops.ipynb`: Jupypter notebook summarizing the QC drops.
+You do not need to track as an HTML version is rendered in `./docs/`
+    - `./results/aggregate_qc_drops.html`: HTML verson Jupypter notebook summarizing the QC drops.
+You do not need to track as it is rendered in `./docs/`

+## Examining the output and setting appropriate QC values in the configuration
+When you run the pipeline, the QC values in the configuration will be automatically applied, and HTML notebooks summarizing the processing of each plate and sera are rendered in `./docs`, alongside a summary of all QC across all plates / sera.
+YAML summaries of the QC are also created.

+While the QC is designed to hopefully make reasonable default choices, you should **always** carefully look through these notebooks after adding new data, and potentially adjust the QC in the configuration and re-run.

 ## Rendering HTML plots and notebooks in docs
-If the pipeline runs to completion, it will create HTML documentation with plots of the overall titers, per-serum titer analyses, and per-plate analyses in a docs subdirectory, which will typically named be `./docs/` (if you use suggested key in configuration YAML).
+If the pipeline runs to completion, it will create HTML documentation with plots of the overall titers, per-serum titer analyses, per-plate analyses and overall QC summary in a docs subdirectory, which will typically named be `./docs/` (if you use suggested key in configuration YAML).
 This HTML documentation can be rendered via [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) from the `./docs/` directory.

+Looking at this documentation is a good way to QC the data and understand the results.

 The documentation for the test example for this pipeline is at [https://jbloomlab.github.io/seqneut-pipeline/](https://jbloomlab.github.io/seqneut-pipeline/).